The Cheap and Easy Way To Make Green Juice

 Not wanting to forfeit my daily prescription of green juice I got resourceful.
-I first heard Sergei Boutenko and then the Rainosheks suggesting to people to use their blenders and nut milk/ sprout bags to make juices and by doing this you without doubt half the set-up and clean-up time.
+I first heard Sergei Boutenko and then the Rainosheks suggesting to use your blender and nut milk/ sprout bag to make juices.
+By doing this you without doubt halve the set-up and clean-up time.

 If you would like to give this a go try the following with or without little hands helping:

 - 1 apple

 - Chop the following up into chunks your blender can manage.

 - Add enough water to cover your blender blades (1/4 -1/2 cup usually does the trick).